Research

 Cosmological N-body Simulation

-The large-scale structure (LSS) of the Universe contains plenty of cosmological information.
-One of the most important tasks of LSS studies is to use the distribution of galaxies to interpret the initial conditions of the Universe and cosmological parameters.
-To investigate the inner relations between the early universe and current LSS, I worked with Prof. Haoran Yu using cosmological N-body simulation code CUBE to study the angular momentum of dark matter halos in $z=0$ and initial conditions.
-In Wu et al. 2021, we defined a Lagrangian spin parameter and tidal twist parameters and quantified their influence on the spin conservation and predictability in the spin mode reconstruction in N-body simulations(Poster of this work).
+The large-scale structure (LSS) of the universe encodes key information about cosmology.
+One of the major goals of LSS studies is to reconstruct the initial conditions of the Universe from the present-day galaxy distribution.
+To explore the connection between cosmic initial conditions and present-day structure, I collaborated with Prof. Haoran Yu on cosmological N-body simulations using the CUBE code.
+Our work examined the angular momentum evolution of dark matter halos and their connection to initial conditions.
+In Wu et al. 2021, we introduced a Lagrangian spin parameter and tidal twist parameters, quantifying their impact on spin conservation and predictability in N-body simulations (Poster).